 No Bake Strawberry Matcha Cake (Gluten Free & Vegan)

 - Add cream cheese, heavy cream and vanilla to the bowl of an electric mixer.
 Beat on medium speed until smooth and creamy.
-Scrape down the bowl.8 ounce Vegan Cream Cheese, ½ Cup Vegan heavy cream, 1 teaspoon Vanilla
+Scrape down the bowl.8 ounce Vegan Cream Cheese, ½ Cup Non-Dairy Cream, 1 teaspoon Vanilla

 - Add powdered sugar and matcha powder to the mixing bowl.
 Begin mixing on low speed until dry ingredients are incorporated.
 Then mix on medium speed for about 1 minute until it's an even consistency and color.1 Cup Powdered sugar, 2 Tablespoon Matcha green tea powder